akanji55/IntelligentScraper/README.md

 # IntelligentScraper

 ## Repository Location
-All of the code for the Intelligent Scraper system exists on gitbut.
+All of the code for the Intelligent Scraper system exists on github.
 This repository can be found at the following URL: https://github.com/akanji55/IntelligentScraper

 ## Cloning Reporitory
 In order to run the Intelligent Scraper system, the above repository will need to be cloned to your local machine.
 This can be done by utilizing the *Clone or download* feature found on github.
 Some IDEs have functionality built in that allow the user to clone a repository from with the environment.
 You will also need the following required libraries: